bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Is jQuery Working, Script load." />
 </p>

-The most recent
-version, the version that we downloaded is version 3.7.1, so to get the same one that we had before, you can just copy this entire script line here.
+<p>The most recent version, the version that we downloaded is version 3.7.1, so
+to get the same one that we had before, you can just copy this entire script line here.
 Oops, wrong button here.
 There we go.
 Just copy that line, and go back to our file here, and paste that line in instead, and you&apos;ll see if we save this and come back and do testing jQuery, jQuery is loaded.
-Instead of loading from the file that I have locally here, I can now delete this file, and it will work just fine.
+Instead of loading from the file that I have locally here, I can now delete this file, and it will work just fine.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 21. is jquery working?
 (20) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">